 My grandmother Susan Lee died this morning.
 She was 84.
-She was born as Susan McArdle into a farming family in the area around the village of Katesbridge in County Down, on the road between Banbridge and Newcastle.
-As an adolescent, she left her family and her home in the countryside to go to Oranges Academy in the hard city of Belfast, where she learned to be a nurse.
+She was born as Susan McArdle into a farming family in the area around the village of Katesbridge in County Down, in the north of Ireland, on the road between Banbridge and Newcastle.
+As an adolescent, she left her family and her home in the countryside to go to Oranges Academy in the hard city of Belfast, where she learned to be a midwife.
 She came to the United States in 1960, first to Chicago, and then to Boston, and then to Connecticut.
 She was a profanely tough woman, and one of the most fiercely independent people I have ever come across.
 Ireland — and specifically when I was next going there — was one of her favorite topics of conversation.
 It was the last thing we talked about this past Sunday.
 She wanted me to tell her how much money I would need before going home for Christmas.
 That is always the term used by Irish immigrants, home.
 Ireland was very obviously still home for her.

 It doesn’t surprise me at all that Corey Long — who used a homemade flamethrower to defend an elderly comrade and himself from white supremacists in Charlottesville this past summer — is an elder care worker.

 After my grandmother’s death today, I understand with new clarity the ferocity of a picket line I stood on a few times a week in the summer of 2010.
 My friend Danny and I ran a crew of canvassers for a local advocacy group headquartered in the Parkville neighborhood of Hartford.
 For an hour most days, the 6 or 7 of us would go over to walk the line with the 1199 Healthcare workers striking at the Park Place Health Center in Hartford.
 We felt happy to be there, and the workers were mostly happy for the solidarity and tolerated us.
-The strikers were mostly women from the Caribbean, their shouts at scabs in Wackenhut vans accented with a cadences of the places they came from.
+The strikers were mostly women from the Caribbean, their shouts at scabs accented with a cadences of the places they came from.
 Maybe Hartford was home to them.
 Maybe they still felt that their islands were home, the way my grandmother felt about her own island.

-In addition to old union songs, they sang gospel songs on the picket line, refashioned to their strike.
+In addition to old union songs, they sang Jamaican gospel songs on the picket line, refashioned to their strike.
 The one I remember is an Otis Wright tune:

 It soon be done, with troubles and trials